farahabdi/inspire/README.md

          <div class="board__text">2</div>
       </div>

- You need a nested search to find correct key in dom (using ∂lodash findIndex).
+ You need a nested search to find correct key in dom (using ∂</dl>lodash findIndex).